 So, how does one go about writing the history of the world, and who is global history written by and for whom?
 Listen on to find out more.

-Cover Image Credit: Time Zone Chart of the World.
+COVER IMAGE: Time Zone Chart of the World.
 “Used for laying out route for New York to Paris flight, San Diego, California, 1927 C.A.L.”
-Charles Lindbergh.
-Hydrographic Office, Washington, D.C.
-1927.
-67 x 119 centimeters.
-Scale 1:28,500,000.
+Annotator: Charles Lindbergh.
+Map: Hydrographic Office, Washington, D.C.
+January 1927.
+67 x 119 cm.
+Scale: 1:28,500,000.
 5th edition.
 H.O. chart no. 5192.
-American Geographical Society Library, University of Wisconsin-Milwaukee Libraries.
-Image downloaded from World Digital Library here.
+American Geographical Society Library, University of Wisconsin-Milwaukee Libraries, Milwaukee, Wisconsin.
+Image downloaded from the World Digital Library.